brightly-salty/qbcanon/literature/british.md

 - The Occidental republic is formed
 - Nostromo decides to keep the buried silver from the ship
 - He marries a Viola daughter, but is shot by their father

+Heart of Darkness

+Lord Jim

+### Daniel Defoe

+Robinson Crusoe

+### Charles Dickens

+A Tale of Two Cities

+David Copperfield

+Great Expectations

+Oliver Twist

+Nicholas Nickleby

+### John Dryden

+All for Love

+### T. S. Eliot

+"The Waste Land"

+- "April is the cruelest month"

+"The Love Song of J. Alfred Prufrock"

+- Women "come and go / speaking of Michelangelo"

+### Henry Fielding

+Tom Jones

 ### E. M. Forster